0xAb031n0uR/Cyberus-Road-Map/README.md

 ------------
 ## Before start you should know

->- ***What is a cyber security***
+- What is a cyber security?
->

  > Cyber security is the practice of defending computers, servers, mobile devices, electronic systems, networks, and data from malicious attacks.
-It's also known as >information technology security or electronic information security.
+It's also known as information technology security or electronic information security.
  >
+ > There is tow types of cyber security:
+ >
+ > - *Offensive security*: It's the practice of attacking computer systems to find vulnerabilities that could be exploited by hackers.
+ > - *Defensive security*: It's the practice of protecting computer systems from attacks by hackers.
->- ***What do we need to start?***
+ - ***What do we need to start?***
 >
 > To get start ine th cyber security world you need to know some basic things like:
 >